 Pathogenesis

-The exact pathogenesis of digital clubbing is not fully understood, but it is thought to result from changes to the volume of interstitial fluid and increased blood flow to the area.
-Platelet-derived growth factor and vascular endothelial growth factor are believed to be involved in this process.
+The exact mechanism behind digital clubbing remains unclear, but it is thought to involve increased interstitial fluid volume and enhanced blood flow to the digits.
+Platelet-derived growth factor and vascular endothelial growth factor are believed to play key roles in this process.

 Aetiology